..1 Winter solstice - First day of winter

 Jan 1, 2012

 Ideas have changed since the 1950s.
-It was thought that the dinosaurs died out due to a gradual change in conditions on Earth.
-Now, it is accepted that an asteroid collided with Earth 65 million years ago, wiping out not only the dinosaurs but 90% of all species.
-This mass extinction allowed for the rise of mammals and ultimately humans.
+It was thought the dinosaurs died out due to a gradual changes on Earth.
+Now, it is believed that an asteroid collided with Earth 65 million years ago, wiping out not only the dinosaurs but 90% of all species.
+The mass extinction allowed for the rise of mammals and ultimately humans.

 Evolution is fact.
-It is religion that is wrong.
+Religion is wrong.
 The deeper we dig into the ground, the simpler the fossils become.
-Life became more complex as changes occurred over billions of years.
-The earth is not 6000 years old.
-It is 4.6 billion years old.
+Life became more complex as changes took place over billions of years.
+The earth is 4.6 billion years old. not 6000 years old.
 Life began with something less than single-celled organisms.
 Over eons, it developed into what we know as fish, amphibians, reptiles, birds & mammals.
-We are mammals!
+Humans are mammals!
 Mankind has existed in some form for 5 million years.
 It is in the fossil record.
-Science has proven it.
+Science proved it.
 I have seen dinosaurs in museums, and there is Dinosaur National Monument in Colorado.
 Fossilized dinosaurs still in the rocks!
-Do Bible thumpers seriously believe Noah ushered kangeroos and dinosaurs onto a boat before it rained 40 days and 40 nights?
+Do theologians seriously believe Noah ushered kangeroos and dinosaurs onto a boat before it rained 40 days and 40 nights?
 It is a story!
 A myth told by ancient Jews as they gathered around campfires!
-Scientific fact is winning, and the preachers making money off mythology need to get real jobs.
+Scientific fact is winning, and the preachers need to get real jobs.

 42 MESSIER MARATHON

 The Messier Marathon was a success!
 The sky was clear, and the night was warm.
 I hung out with a married couple and managed to observe 19 Messier objects.
 The Marathon took place at Spot Observatory, 50 miles west of Nashville.
 I thank Mark Manner for his hospitality!